willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 If your PC doesn’t have Bluetooth, one recommended dongle is the [Plugable USB Bluetooth 4.0 Low Energy Micro Adapter](https://www.amazon.com/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI/ref=sr-1-1?ie=UTF8&qid=1490148230&sr=8-1&keywords=plugable+broadcom).

+## Can I pair my Xbox controller to my PC so I can use it in headset?

+You can pair a Bluetooth Xbox controller to use it with your headset by following [these instructions](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues).

+If you have a wired Xbox controller, plug it in to your PC.

+Some games and apps use the Xbox controller differently than it's used in mixed reality.
+To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
+To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

 ## My PC has Bluetooth technology but I'm having problems with my controllers.

 Motion controllers should work with other Bluetooth keyboards, mice, and game controllers, but the experience will vary depending on the model of keyboard, mouse, or game controller you use.
 Here are some things you can do to improve performance:
 * If your computer has Bluetooth but you are still having problems with the motion controllers, consider replacing your Bluetooth radio with a Plugable external Bluetooth adapter plugged into USB.
-Note that you can only have one Bluetooth radio adapter active at a time.
+You can only have one Bluetooth radio adapter active at a time.
 If you plug in an external radio in addition to an existing radio, you need to disable your existing Bluetooth radio in Device Manager (right-click on the adapter and select "Disable Device") and un-pair/re-pair all of your previous Bluetooth devices.
 * If you're using a USB Bluetooth adapter, connect it to a USB 2.0 port (2.0 ports are often black and aren’t labeled "SS"), if available.
 The port should be physically separated from:
     - the HMD USB connector
     - flash drives
     - hard drives
     - wireless USB receivers like those for keyboards/mice Ideally, plug the USB Bluetooth adapter into the opposite side of the computer as far as possible from these other connectors.
-* If you pair your controllers to a Windows PC, we recommend that you use the Windows Bluetooth driver stack and do not install any third-party Bluetooth driver stacks.
-Third-party software may not work correctly.
 * Close the Bluetooth settings window if it's open.
 Leaving it open in the background means that a lot of extra calls are made to the Bluetooth protocol.
+* If your headset is paired to your PC, use the Windows Bluetooth driver stack and do not install any third-party Bluetooth driver stacks.
+Third-party software may not work correctly.
 * Disable "Show notification to connect using Swift Pair" setting under "Bluetooth & other devices" to reduce host radio scanning activity.
 * If you are using an internal Bluetooth card, make sure that you are using an external Bluetooth antenna or you may experience tracking issues.
 If this doesn’t work, use an external Bluetooth dongle (USB) after disabling the internal Bluetooth.
 * The device should appear under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
 If it is under "Other devices" then unpair and pair the device.